Stop SDDC Manager from deleting a failed appliance deployment for troubleshooting purposes.

 Issue/Introduction

-SDDC Manager deletes deployed virtual machines if the workflow fails.
-This makes it difficult to troubleshoot the deployment issue/collect logs.
+By default, SDDC Manager deletes deployed virtual machines if a workflow fails.
+This makes it difficult to perform live troubleshooting or collect logs for deployment and upgrade issues.

 Environment